Edge Weight Prediction For Category-Agnostic Pose Estimation: Method Details

 When we attempt to directly integrate the adjacency matrix predictor and the self-attention bias mechanism, we observe only a small impact on the model’s performance.
 Changing the adjacency matrix while training the bias attention MLP results in unstable training.
 Thus, we first train our base model and fine-tune each added component.

 We begin by training the base model and establishing strong foundational features necessary for robust localization.
-We follow~\cite{liang2024scape} and drop the heatmap loss used in GraphCape~\cite{hirschorn2024} as we empirically notice that this loss term doesn't improve performance.
-Thus, optimization is done using $\mathcal{L}_{offset}$ which is the $L_1$ localization loss as in~\cite{hirschorn2024}.
-Once the model has converged, we freeze the feature extractor module and integrate the skeleton predictor.
+Optimization is done using $\mathcal{L}_{offset}$ which is the $L_1$ localization loss as in~\citep{shi2023matching}.
+Once the model has converged, we integrate the skeleton predictor.
 This stage allows the model to further adapt by incorporating specific structural insights provided by the skeleton predictor.
 For this phase, we add the adjacency loss, resulting in:

 In the final phase, we maintain the frozen feature extractor and freeze the skeleton predictor.
-Then, we integrate the Markovian bias attention.
-This final stage allows the model to strengthen the model's capacity to interpret spatial dependencies between keypoints.
+Then, we integrate the Markov bias attention.
+This final stage allows the model to strengthen its capacity to interpret spatial dependencies between keypoints.

 This three-phase approach allows each component to integrate structural encoding progressively, enhancing accuracy through a stable framework.